tushar-sharma/tushar-sharma.github.io/_posts/2026-08-07-review-book-mastering-ethereum.md

 With symmetric cryptography, if Alice wants to send a secret message to Bob, she encrypts it with a secret key and must securely share that key with Bob.
 This creates a key-distribution risk.

-With public-key cryptography, Bob creates a pair of private and public keys.
+In a public-key encryption system, Bob creates a pair of private and public keys.
 He shares his public key, which Alice can use to encrypt a message that Bob can decrypt using his private key.
+This is a general cryptography example; Ethereum uses its key pairs to sign transactions rather than encrypt them.

 A private key is just a long random number.
 In Ethereum, it is a 256-bit number within the valid secp256k1 key range.